 If a creditor of the company neglects to make such a declaration within the specified period of time, the sum necessary to pay off such debt must be deposited into a bank account.

 The liquidator has to file for bankruptcy if the debts turn out to be higher than the assets of the company.

 The Turkish Commercial Code allows for re-registering the company and re-opening the liquidation process if the process is closed and the company is liquidated without fulfilling all the necessary tasks, e.g. leaving receivables uncollected or assets not encashed.
 The liquidators, directors, members of the board of directors, shareholders or creditors may ask the competent court to cancel the decision to delete the registration of the company so that the unfinished tasks can be fulfilled.
 Once the additional liquidation proceedings are completed, the company is again deregistered from the trade registry.

 The general assembly, by taking a resolution in that direction, can revoke an already started liquidation process until the distribution of the assets of the company.
 In that case, the company will survive the liquidation process and go back to its normal business operations.
 Upon the resolution of the general assembly, the liquidator registers and announces the resolution for revocation.

 Closure of Liquidation

 The general assembly is then convened for the last time.
 The liquidator presents the last balance sheet and his report regarding the liquidation process in the final meeting of the general assembly.
-Upon approval of the general assembly, the decision regarding the closure of liquidation process is registered and finally the name of the company is permanently deleted from the trade registry.
+Upon approval of the general assembly, the decision regarding the closure of the liquidation process is registered and finally, the name of the company is permanently deleted from the trade registry.
 The deregistration of the company is announced in the trade registry gazette as well.